 Let's start with a natural suggestion-brownies.
 Swirl 1/2 cup Nutella into the top of the batter.
 Once cooked, you'll find some extra-gooey Nutella bits that add another dimension of deliciousness.
 In the no-bake department, think Rice Krispies treats: For a totally different treat, swap out the peanut butter used in our recipe for Nutella, then please report back.

-3. For those of you who are all about chocolate, substitute Nutella for the peanut butter in these decadent Chocolate and Peanut Butter Oatmeal Bars -- and call them Chocolate-Hazelnut Oatmeal Bars.
+For those of you who are all about chocolate, substitute Nutella for the peanut butter in these decadent Chocolate and Peanut Butter Oatmeal Bars.
+Just be sure to call them Chocolate-Hazelnut Oatmeal Bars.

 Drink It Up

-5. Nutella also adds a certain something to beverages.
-Sure, we have a fabulous Nutella Hot Chocolate, but try it in a cold drink -- use Nutella in place of the homemade chocolate syrup in this Egg Cream.
+Nutella also adds a certain something to beverages.
+Sure, we have a fabulous Nutella Hot Chocolate, but we encourage you to try it in a cold drink, too.
+Use Nutella in place of the homemade chocolate syrup in this Egg Cream.

-7. And that brings us to the Banana Spilt, another perfect vehicle for Nutella consumption.
-Forgo the hot fudge and go for warm Nutella as a sundae sauce.
+Nutella is a natural pairing with banana (did you try these crepes?).
+Move over, peanut butter, it's time for Nutella to star, with banana and espresso, in this smoothie.
+And that brings us to the Banana Spilt, another perfect vehicle for Nutella consumption.
+Forgo the hot fudge or caramel and go for warm Nutella as a sundae sauce.

-9. Try Nutella in a bread pudding: because chocolate, hazelnuts, and pears are just as delicious as Nutella and bananas --or even more so.
+Try Nutella in a bread pudding.
+Chocolate, hazelnuts, and pears are just as delicious as Nutella and bananas-or even more so.
 (Use about 1/2 cup Nutella and put it on top of the brioche rather than on the bottom of the baking dish.)

-And try chocolate and hazelnuts together --without Nutella:
+And then, you could try chocolate and hazelnuts together-without Nutella: